ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

-This repository contains data and code related to the preprint:
+This repository contains the following preprint, along with the related data and code:

 Sunil Kumar Prajapati and Ayush Udeep.
 Minimal degrees for faithful permutation representations